MarlinFirmware/MarlinDocumentation/_hardware/controllers.md

         - 128x64 pixel LCD panel
         - SD Card reader
         - Reset button
-        - Combined rotary encoder and push button for menu control
+        - Rotary encoder click wheel
         - Speaker
         - *Some have a jumper on the back to switch logic level voltage
       images: